 If only one of the admissions conditions is met, a freshman applicant may be reviewed for admission on restriction.

 - Placement in INT 1010 Study Skills or INT 1210 Fundamentals of Student Success I (see "Academic Restriction" in the Developmental Education & Basic Skills section of the Catalog).

-- The student's progress will be monitored through interviews and regular progress reports under the supervision of the associate director of academic services for the Center for Leadership, Calling, and Service.
+- The student's progress will be monitored through interviews and regular progress reports under the supervision of the Associate Dean of Student Success in Student Development.

 - All developmental and basic skills courses required by placement testing will be taken in specified sequence.

 Restriction will be lifted when all of the requirements have been successfully completed.